Radiation Test Guide and Order Form

 This test is recommended for drilled wells and tests only for radon present in the water.
 It requires a special small vial to obtain the water sample and must be returned promptly to the lab for analysis.

-- Radon in Water Results - mailed 2 business days after sample receipt.
+- Radon in Water Results - mailed approximately within 1 week after sample receipt.

 Gross Alpha Test